NEW EXHIBITS

 Colonial Herb Garden

 The Kitchen Garden was a mainstay for Colonial families in Southold.
 In it, women grew the vegetables and herbs used on a daily basis for their families.
-The Colonial Herb Garden, set behind the 1700s Thomas Moore House at Southold Historical Museum's Maple Lane Complex is a representation of the types of herbs a household might've grown.
+The Colonial Herb Garden, set behind the 1700s Thomas Moore House at Southold Historical Museum's Maple Lane Campus is a representation of the types of herbs a household might've grown.

-The new outdoor interpretive signs at the Maple Lane Complex, funded by a grant through Suffolk County Parks, help visitors learn more about the numerous buildings as they walk the beautiful grounds.
+The new outdoor interpretive signs at the Maple Lane Campus, funded by a grant through Suffolk County Parks, help visitors learn more about the numerous buildings as they walk the beautiful grounds.
 These signs offer some basic information about the historic buildings, including some historic photographs.

 There is a suggested admission of $5 per adult or $10 per family which includes admission to both locations.

-Maple Lane Complex
+Maple Lane Campus

 55200 Main Rd., Southold

-Hours: Sat. and Sun. from 1pm- 4pm, July 1 through September 17.
+Hours: Sat. and Sun. from 1pm- 4pm, Memorial Day weekend through September 15.

 Nautical Museum at Horton Point Lighthouse